meshery/meshery/docs/pages/project/contributing/contributing-rego.md

 ## Components of Meshery Policy Engine

 Rego policies are the declarative logic behind the policy engine.
 These policies define how the underlying engine understands relationships within Meshery Designs.
-Rego policies can be found [here](https://github.com/meshery/meshery/tree/master/server/meshmodel/kubernetes/v1.25.2/v1.0.0/policies) in the Meshery Github repository.
+Rego policies can be found [here](https://github.com/meshery/meshery/tree/master/server/meshmodel/meshery-core/0.7.2/v1.0.0/policies) in the Meshery Github repository.

 Currently the Rego policies are invoked from the Go code in Meshery Server.
 This requires configuring the OPA context as seen [here](https://github.com/meshery/meshkit/blob/master/models/meshmodel/core/policies/rego_policy_relationship.go).

-The Meshery Policy Engine is invoked by calling the evaluation endpoint defined [here](https://github.com/meshery/meshery/blob/master/server/handlers/policy_relationship_handler.go).
+The Meshery Policy Engine is invoked by calling the [evaluation endpoint](https://docs.meshery.io/reference/rest-apis#api-meshmodels-relationships-evaluate).
 This endpoint is passed a Meshery Design in JSON which it passes to the Meshery Policy Engine for validation.

 ## Working with Meshery Policy Engine